Butterfly (Mariah Carey song): Music

 Carey produced "Butterfly" with Walter Afanasieff (pictured in 2011).

-"Butterfly" is a pop, pop gospel, and R&B ballad.
+"Butterfly" is a pop, gospel, and R&B ballad.
 It lasts for four minutes and thirty-four seconds and has a slow tempo.
 Carey wrote the lyrics herself and composed the music with her longtime collaborator Walter Afanasieff.
 Recording primarily occurred at Compass Point Studios in The Bahamas, with additional work in New York at Crave Studios and The Hit Factory, and in California at WallyWorld.
 Dana Jon Chappelle, Mike Scott, and David Gleeson engineered the song with assistance from Ian Dalsemer and Oliver "Wiz" Bone.
 It features keyboards, synthesizers, and programming from Afanasieff, as well as additional keyboards, programmed drums, and electronic sound design from Dan Shea.
 The piano features prominently.
 After Carey and Afanasieff produced the track, Mick Guzauski mixed it at Crave and Bob Ludwig mastered it at Gateway Mastering in Portland, Maine.
 DJ Grego, DJ Memê, and Amorphous subsequently produced various remixes.

 Critics perceived the production as elaborate.
 (Note: Such as David Browne of Entertainment Weekly, Gary Graff of the San Francisco Chronicle, and Gerald Poindexter of The San Diego Union-Tribune) J. D. Considine of The Baltimore Sun said "it has all the touchstones of R&B tradition – softly tinkling piano, a slow-boil rhythm arrangement and gospel-schooled harmonies on the chorus".
 Although Carey described "Butterfly" as unlike any of her past collaborations with Afanasieff, critics described it as similar to their previous work.
 (Note: Such as those from Billboard, Music Week, and Steve Jones of USA Today) Authors Andrew Chan and Tom Reynolds considered the composition characteristic of Carey's ballads.
 According to Alex Petridis of The Guardian, the song could have easily been released earlier in the decade.
 Biographer Chris Nickson summarized it instead as "richer, sexier, more grounded in the R&B she loved".